Welcome to Troop 39.

 Mission Statement of the Boy Scouts of America

-The mission of the Boy Scouts of America is to prepare young people to make ethical choices over their lifetimes by instilling in them the values of the Scout Oath and Law.
+The mission of the Boy Scouts of America (BSA) is to prepare young people to make ethical choices over their lifetimes by instilling in them the values of the Scout Oath and Law.

 Aims of Scouting